King's Quest II: Plot

-Having killed the evil Dahlia and retrieved the three stolen treasures of Daventry, Sir Graham became the new king of Daventry.
+Having retrieved the three stolen treasures of Daventry, Sir Graham became the new king of Daventry.
 The mirror shows him a vision about a beautiful young woman, Valanice, in captivity on the top of an ivory crystal tower.
 Being charmed by her, King Graham travels to the world of Kolyma to rescue Valanice.
 There he must travel through sea, air, and even death to gain the keys that unlock the three doors to the enchanted island where the witch Hagatha has imprisoned Valanice.
-After meeting legendary figures such as Neptune, Little Red Riding Hood and Count Dracula, the latter of whom he kills, Graham rescues Valanice.
+After meeting legendary figures such as Neptune, Little Red Riding Hood and Count Dracula, all of whom he kills, Graham rescues Valanice.
 At the end of the game, they are married in a ceremony attended by many of Graham's friends and several of his former enemies.

 Development

-Limited floppy space would have restricted the design, but Sierra On-Line had been compressing the pictures by drawing them as lines and fill colors for a while.
+Limited floppy space would have restricted the design; however, Sierra On-Line had been compressing the pictures by drawing them as lines and fill colors for a while.
 The original version for PC DOS/PCjr does not support sound cards or mice, as they did not exist at the time of publication.
 That scheme was kept all the way up to King's Quest IV.
 This sequel to the original King's Quest provided not just a second look at the life of King (formerly Sir) Graham of Daventry, it also began a tradition of using King's Quest as a training ground for future designers.
 Future Space Quest series designers Scott Murphy and Mark Crowe joined the development team.
 They helped to make the game an even bigger hit than the original.

 According to the series; main designer and writer, Roberta Williams:

 King's Quest II contains 14 musical selections, including Tchaikovsky's love theme from Romeo and Juliet.
 Other tracks include Greensleeves on the title screen, Bach's Toccata and Fugue in D minor in Dracula's castle, and Michael Jackson's Thriller when encountering the ghosts outside the castle entrance (only the opening bars of the last are played so Sierra would not have to pay royalties for using the song).
-The music for the game was produced by Al Lowe, who was an accomplished jazz musician.
+The music for the game was produced by video game designer and programmer Al Lowe, who is also an accomplished jazz musician.